MAXIORBOY/BattleshipsSolver/README.md

 * The game takes place at a 10x10 grid.
 * The ships can be placed horizontally or vertically.
 * The ships can be placed next to each other but they cannot overlap.
 * After shot it must be stated whether the shot: missed, hit or hit and sank the ship.
-It must be stated which ship sank.
+It must be stated which ship was sunk.
 * There are 5 ships:
   * Carrier - 5 squares
   * Battleship - 4 squares